Research

 Macroeconomic implications of insolvency regimes

-Also available as Bank of Lithuania Working Paper No 77.
+Available as Bank of Lithuania Working Paper No 77.

 The impacts of creditor and debtor rights following firm insolvency are studied in a firm dynamics model where defaulting firms choose between restructuring or exit.
 The model accounts for differing effects of productivity shocks across economies that differ in the credit/debtor rights.
 Following a negative shock labour productivity falls sharply in a creditor-friendly regime such as the UK while in a debtor-friendly regime such as the US, there is a larger employment response.
 This paper suggests a possible explanation for the different employment and labour productivity response in the UK and US since the financial crisis.

-The Impact of Bank Competition on Loan Applications [Under Revision]
+The Impact of Bank Competition on Loan Applications

 How does competition in the loan market affect firm loan applications?
 I model competition in a loan market where firms choose between applying to a bank, an uninformed lender or neither.
 Banks have an informational advantage over lenders in the form of a costly creditworthiness test.
 The choice of lender depends on the ex ante riskiness of the borrower.
 Low risk borrowers apply to the uninformed lender, high risk firms do not apply for loans while intermediate risk borrowers apply for banks.
 The model predicts that increased bank concentration benefits higher risk borrowers at the cost of lower risk borrowers.